min2ha/ukwa-site/content/target/51692/index.en.md

   "subject": "Brexit"
 }

-# BBC News: UK faces tough divorce from the EU

 It was clear that the UK would face a tough divorce from the European Union after European Council President Donald Tusk characterised the forthcoming talks as "difficult, complex" and possibly "confrontational".